 Personal, Social and Emotional Development

-The various topics covered in other areas, allow for many independent creative activities, which are available to children all of the time.
-Music is covered within topics, where the children sing familiar songs, name and use instruments, look at rhythm and use songs to link stories from around the world.
+Children are encouraged to choose and use a wide variety of materials and mediums during creative activities, which are available to them all of the time.
+Imaginative play is nurtured in our role play room, while music is covered within topics, with the children taught to sing familiar songs and nursery rhymes, name and use instruments, look at rhythm and use songs to link stories from around the world.